CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/concepts/linq/how-to-populate-object-collections-from-multiple-sources-linq.md

 ## <a name="to-create-the-data-file"></a>Pour créer le fichier de données

-- Copiez les fichiers names.csv et scores.csv dans votre dossier de projet, comme décrit dans le [Guide pratique pour Joindre du contenu issu de fichiers (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md).
+- Copy the names.csv and scores.csv files into your project folder, as described in [How to: Join Content from Dissimilar Files (LINQ) (Visual Basic)](../../../../visual-basic/programming-guide/concepts/linq/how-to-join-content-from-dissimilar-files-linq.md).

 ## <a name="example"></a>Exemple